Dixie Heights High School: History

 The school was built by the Works Progress Administration.
 It opened for classes in 1936 and was dedicated by Eleanor Roosevelt.
 It was originally to be named for Franklin D. Roosevelt.

 The school is on U.S. Route 25/U.S. Route 42 (Dixie Highway).
 The main building is nearly identical in construction and materials to Simon Kenton High School, located in Independence, Kentucky.
 Before the renovations to both Dixie Heights High School and Simon Kenton High School, they were known as sister schools.

-Dixie Heights High School is in the Kenton County School District.
-The superintendent is Dr. Henry Webb.
-The principal is Roddy Stainforth.
+Extracurricular activities

+Athletics

+Dixie Heights athletic teams are known as the Colonels.
+The school is placed in Class 6A for postseason competition.
+The school currently offers: football, soccer, cross country, volleyball, golf, basketball, wrestling, swimming, baseball, softball, tennis, and track.
+They also offer Bowling, Cheerleading, Esports, and Archery.

+Academics

+Dixie Heights has an academic team.
+Their academic team participates in the KAAC (The Kentucky Association for Academic Competition).